shootdaj/TestRepo/README.md

 ## USER/PROGRAMMER GUIDE:

+**This guide is incomplete.
+I will be adding to it as I get time and the project takes shape.
+I'm still in the experimentation phase and this project may not always be in a buildable state and it may not be usable without setting up some external things.
+I can help anyone set it up, so if needed, please email me or post it in the issue tracker, and I will help you get your environment setup.
+This is a preliminary documentation and as the project matures, it will change and become more comprehensive.*

 ###Basic Concepts

 This application is a software layer that is designed to give the user very powerful, modular, customizable, and high-level control over lights.
 This statement may bring up more questions than it answers.
 What kind of lights?
 Currently it only supports the the WS2812 light strips (http://www.adafruit.com/product/1138) through the FadeCandy board.
 FadeCandy is a PCB that connects to a computer/microcontroller over USB and receives lighting commands which are then sent to the light strips attached to the PCB.
 But I've written this application in a way that allows addition of other lighting controllers.
 I plan on adding support for LPD8806 (http://www.adafruit.com/product/306) through Arduino or Raspberry Pi.